Today I want to tell you about Sofia – the capital of Bulgaria.

 Whatever your reason, here is a nicely organised list to help you along.
 Its aim is to give you some ideas as to what to see and do while you are in Sofia and, at the same time, to highlight some information from behind the scenes and some stories which only the locals know.
 A copious amount of photos have been included, too.
 You only need to roll over any of them for a little popup to appear with further details as to where the particular photo was taken and what it depicts.

 Now, before we start with the actual list of 20 things to see and do in Sofia, let me give you some quick facts about the Bulgarian capital.
 First, make sure that you pronounce its name right.
-The accent falls on the first syllable ‘So’, rather than the second syllable as in the human name.
+The accent falls on the first syllable ‘So’, rather than the second syllable as in the name of Sophia.

 About one and a quarter million people live in Sofia and as such, the city is the largest in Bulgaria, too.
 The capital is located at the foot of the mountain Vitosha and enjoys scorching summers and cold slushy winters, so pack accordingly.

 Now, you may ask, what is my connection with Sofia in order to give you in-depth advice as to what to see and do there?!
 I studied there for five years doing my Master’s degree at the oldest University in Bulgaria – Sofia University ‘St. Kliment Ohrdski’.
-Since then I have returned many times and most recently I spent there three days this year at the end of July.
+I have returned many times since and most recently I spent there three days at the end of July 2016.

-I used my time to re-acquaint myself with the city, walk all over it, connect with relatives and friends and see as much as I could.
+I used my time to re-acquaint myself with the city, walk all over it, connect with relatives and friends, see and do as much as I could.
 Things had changed quite a lot since I actually lived there full time.
-For example, new skyscrapers and malls had grown at several spots, major roadworks had been completed and the main boulevard had been transformed into a car-free zone.
+For example, new skyscrapers and malls had mushroomed at an incredible speed, major roadworks had been completed and the main boulevard had been transformed into a car-free zone.

 And, yet, the city felt quite the same.
 The countless restaurants and coffee houses were full to the brim with punters eager to have a good time in spite of the national minimum wage being the lowest in Europe.
 The flashy new buildings lived side by side with grey old blocks of flats.
-And the yellow trams – so iconic and yet so tatty – still rumbled through the city, stopping the dense traffic every time they stopped, too.
+And the yellow trams – so iconic and yet so tatty – still rumbled through the city, bringing the dense traffic to a halt every time they stopped, too.